HMAS Cairns (Defence)

 The Federal Government has pledged $120M in this decade for investment in HMAS Cairns for the development of additional wharf space and support infrastructure and $300M in the subsequent decade.

 HMAS Cairns is located within the Cairns Marine Precinct.

-That Defence brings forward the second stage $300M pledge in HMAS Cairns to allow for a $420M spend in the decade to 2026, and commit to allocating 6 Offshore Patrol Vessels (OPV) to home based in Cairns.
+That Defence brings forward the second stage of its $300M pledge in HMAS Cairns to allow for a $420M spend in the decade to 2026, and commit to allocating 6 Offshore Patrol Vessels (OPV) home based in Cairns.